The Accrued Audit Fees Journal entry relates to audit fees that are incurred but not paid, i.e., to outstanding expenses.

 Accrued Audit Fees GL gets nullified.
 The net entry is

-Generally, the above third entry comes into picture if there is no delay between incurring the services and the payment date.
-If there is no credit period, then there is no requirement to affect the Accrued audit fees GL in the Journal Entries.
+Generally, the above third entry comes into the picture if there is no delay between incurring the services and the payment date.
+If there is no credit period, there is no requirement to affect the Accrued audit fees GL in the Journal Entries.

-Practical Challenges for recording Accrued Audit Fees Journal Entry:
+Practical Challenges for Recording Accrued Audit Fees Journal Entry:

 Accrual of Audit fees happens if the entity does not receive the invoice before the closing of account books (Year-end).